bartlebooth-factorial/chords/README.md

 # Notes

-`chords` is currently an early work-in-progress.
+`chords` is an early work-in-progress.
 It currently supports only exact matches against a small set of chord patterns.
 The project aspires both to include a comprehensive list of commonly known chord patterns, and to output best-guess responses for unknown inputs that would align with the judgment of an experienced musician.